Copied to clipboard

 Beethoven’s “Imperial” Concerto no. 5 2024-2025

-Pianist Simon Trpčeski will return to the Maison symphonique with Beethoven’s majestic Concerto No. 5 conducted by Vasily Petrenko.
+Pianist Simon Trpceski makes his OSM debut in Beethoven’s majestic Concerto no.?5, conducted by Vasily Petrenko.

 Season Presenting Partner